redis/redis-doc/docs/data-types/hashes.md

 Most Redis hash commands are O(1).

-A few command, such as [HGETALL](/commands/hgetall), are O(n), where _n_ is the number of field-value pairs.
+A few commands, such as [HGETALL](/commands/hgetall), are O(n), where _n_ is the number of field-value pairs.

 ## Limits

 Every hash can store up to 4,294,967,295 (2^32 - 1) field-value pairs.
-In practice, the means that your hashes will be limited only by the overall memory on the VMs hosting your Redis deployment.
+In practice, this means that your hashes are limited only by the overall memory on the VMs hosting your Redis deployment.

 ## Learn more